Edke/mPDF/README.txt

 	Using 'de' alone will do nothing, but if you use ('de-x'), this will use core fonts. new mPDF('th') - many fonts do not contain the characters necessary for Thai script.
-The value $unifonts defines a restricted list of fonts available for mPDF to use. new mPDF('ar') - The value $dir will set the default directionality to RTL, which affects default text-alignment, layout of lists etc. new mPDF('hi') - As Hindi is a cursive script, $spacing="W" will force any spacing used to justify text to affect word spacing, not character spacing.
+The value $unifonts defines a restricted list of fonts available for mPDF to use. new mPDF('hi') - As Hindi is a cursive script, $spacing="W" will force any spacing used to justify text to affect word spacing, not character spacing.